BabylonJS/Documentation/content/How_To/scene/Interactions.md

 ## Keyboard Interactions

-By customizing the following code template you can control reactions within your scene to different keys.
+This is a code template to control reactions to different keys.
 Both the `ascii` code for the key and the key itself are available to you.

 ```javascript
 scene.onKeyboardObservable.add((kbInfo) => {